 Dr David Almeida has over 100 peer-reviewed publications and numerous other communications.
 He has collaborated with students, physicians and researchers in the United States, Canada, South America, Europe and Middle East.

 Dr Kunyong Xu MD MHSc, a senior ophthalmology resident at Queen’s University in Kingston, Ontario, Canada visited for a research elective in March 2016.
 His work focused on predictive factors of proliferative vitreoretinopathy, accidental laser pointer injuries in pediatric patients and novel surgical techniques.
+He is now a vitreoretinal surgical fellow at Weill Cornell Medical College Faculty in New York City.

 Check out one of our recent publications, Novel Technique for Submacular Hemorrhage Removal Using 27-Gauge Pars Plana Vitrectomy and Recombinant Tissue Plasminogen) Activator (Kunyong Xu MD MHSc, Eric K Chin MD, John B Davies MD & David RP Almeida MD MBA PhD).
 Many thanks to the Journal of VitreoRetinal Diseases for publishing our work!